Pacific Coast Conference: The crisis

-The scandal first broke at Washington, when in January 1956, several discontented players staged a mutiny against their coach, John Cherberg.
+The scandal first broke at Washington, when in January 1956, several discontented players staged a mutiny against their football coach, John Cherberg.
 After the coach was fired, the PCC followed up on charges of a slush fund.
 The PCC found evidence of the prohibited activities of the Greater Washington Advertising Fund run by Roscoe C. "Torchy" Torrance, and in May imposed sanctions.

 In March, allegations of prohibited payments made by two booster clubs associated with UCLA, the Bruin Bench and the Young Men's Club of Westwood, were published in Los Angeles newspapers.
 UCLA refused for ten weeks to allow PCC officials to proceed in their investigation.
 Finally, UCLA admitted that, "all members of the football coaching staff had, for several years, known of the unsanctioned payments to student athletes and had cooperated with the booster club members or officers, who actually administered the program by actually referring student athletes to them for such aid."
 The scandal thickened as a UCLA alumnus and member of the UCLA athletic advisory board blew the whistle on a secret fund for payments in violation of PCC rules to University of Southern California players, known as the Southern California Educational Foundation.
 This same alumnus also blew the whistle on Cal's phony work program for athletes known as the San Francisco Gridiron Club, with an extension in the Los Angeles area known as the South Seas Fund.

 In 1957, the conference fired Vic Schmidt, the commissioner.
 He had been tasked with cleaning up the conference, and had imposed sanctions on UCLA, including suspending athletes and prohibiting participation in the Rose Bowl for three years.